-For the ancient mathematicians, however, the axioms and postulates were not arbitrarily adopted postulates used as starting points for chains of reasoning, but were all significant discoveries, based on mechanisms that can be described, following Turing (and much earlier Kant), as using "mathematical intuition", not arbitrarily chosen logical axioms.
-Turing seems to be contrasting use of mathematical intuition, whose nature is unspecified, with applying symbol manipulating algorithms to logical axioms and inference rules expressed in a formal logical language, like predicate calculus.
+For the ancient mathematicians, however, the axioms and postulates were discoveries, based on mechanisms that can be described, following Turing, as using "mathematical intuition", not arbitrarily chosen logical axioms.
+Turing seems to be contrasting use of mathematical intuition, whose nature is unspecified, with applying symbol manipulating algorithms to logical axioms and inference rules rules expressed in a formal logical language, like predicate calculus.